appl-team/reppl/tree-of-thoughts/README.md

 - `--task-start-index`: Start index of tasks, inclusive (default: 900)
 - `--task-end-index`: End index of tasks, exclusive (default: 901)
 - `--n-propose-sample`: Number of proposals to generate (default: 8)
-- `--n-evaluate-sample`: Number of evaluations to generate (default: 2)
+- `--n-evaluate-sample`: Number of evaluations to generate (default: 2), Note the original ToT paper uses 3 evaluations.
 - `--n-select-sample`: Number of proposals to select (default: 5)

 ## Example Results